codebyshennan/nyp_applied_ai/ITI103-EssentialsOfML/notes.md

 - Appropriate Learning Rate:
   - Selecting an appropriate learning rate is crucial for efficient and effective gradient descent.
   - A well-chosen learning rate ensures stable convergence towards the optimal solution without overshooting or taking too long to train.
-  - Learning rate tuning is often performed through hyperparameter optimization techniques, such as grid search or adaptive learning rate algorithms (e.g., AdaGrad, Adam).
+  - Learning rate tuning is often performed through hyperparameter optimization techniques, such as grid search or adaptive learning rate algorithms (e.g., `AdaGrad`, `Adam`).

 Finding the right learning rate is often an empirical process and depends on various factors such as the problem, dataset, and model architecture.
 Techniques like learning rate schedules or adaptive learning rate algorithms can be used to adjust the learning rate dynamically during training.
 It’s important to strike a balance between convergence speed and stability to ensure efficient and effective optimization.

 ## Session 7